mackuba/minisky/README.md

 ## Usage

-First, you need to create a `.yml` config file (by default, `bluesky.yml`) with the authentication data.
+First, you need to create a `.yml` config file with the authentication data, e.g. `bluesky.yml`.
 It should look like this:

 ```yaml
 id: my.bsky.username